-Along the Potomac River and all throughout Fairfax County lies one of the best kept secrets of Northern Virginia - a collection of gardens groomed by master horticulturalists that tell the story of the history and natural beauty of Virginia.
+Along the Potomac River and all throughout Fairfax County lies one of the best kept secrets and hidden attractions of Northern Virginia - a collection of gardens groomed by master horticulturalists that tell the story of the history and natural beauty of Virginia.

 Begin your day at River Farm, located just off of the scenic George Washington Memorial Parkway, where you will find a lovely array of blooming daffodils, tulips, azaleas, mountain laurel, dogwoods, lilies and herbs (especially in the months between April and June).
 River Farm is acclaimed for its magnificent vistas that stretch down to the Potomac River, as well as its children's gardens, beautiful four-acre meadow, and of course those colorful flowers.
 River Farm also functions as the home of the American Horticultural Society, so be sure to check the calendar for many special events happening here throughout the year.
 A bit of history lives here, too - River Farm was once owned by George Washington as one of his five original farms.